google/exposure-notifications-server/docs/getting-started/publishing-temporary-exposure-keys.md

 The structure of the API is defined in [pkg/api/v1/exposure_types.go](https://github.com/google/exposure-notifications-server/blob/main/pkg/api/v1/exposure_types.go), in the `Publish` type.
 Please see the documentation in the source file for details of the fields themselves.
 The 'publish' API is hosted at `/v1/publish` on the `exposure` service.
-The legacy version (v1alpha1) _may_ also be posted on that same service.

-Access to the API depends ont he provided `healthAuthorityID` in the publish request, the the verification certificate provided in the `verificationPayload` and how things are configured at the server.
+Access to the API depends on the provided `healthAuthorityID` in the publish request, the the verification certificate provided in the `verificationPayload` and how things are configured at the server.
 Any region metadata assigned to TEKS will be done automatically at the server.
 If a TEK is known to be outside of the "home area," then the `traveler` field